openwfm/wrf-sfire-docs/docs/updates.md

 * Nodes math-alderaan-c[29-32] fixed, math-alderaan-c[13-26,28] still offline.
-  Slurm and temperature monitoring work with all available nodes normally, and they can be used at full load.
+  Slurm and temperature monitoring work with all available nodes normally, and the nodes can be used at full load.

 ### 2022/07/30